andydvsn/alertmepi/README.md

 ### Prerequisites

 The script requires two Perl modules in order to work; the RPC::XML::Client module and the Crypt::SSLeay module.
 These can be installed using CPAN for your system.
-You should be able to run AlertMePI on any platform that can run Perl scripts.

-UNIX-based systems only at the moment (Linux / OS X), as I've used specific file paths in the script.

 ### Mac OS X

 Tested on Mac OS X v10.5.6 - 10.7.2.

 Ensure you have the Apple Developer Tools appropriate to your OS X version installed.